top of page

 Photo by: Wikimedia Commons

-1960-A group of Black college students in Greesboro, North Carolina coordinated a sit-in at a lunch counter in the F.W.
-Woolworth Department store, where they were initally denied hospitality.
+1960-A group of Black college students in Greensboro, North Carolina, coordinated a sit-in at a lunch counter in the F.W.
+Woolworth Department store, where they were initially denied hospitality.
 In the coming days, thousands of Black and White high school and college students joined the sit-in movement, inspiring other students in surrounding states to follow suit to protest segregation.
 The extensive media coverage and loss of clientele eventually compelled Woolworth's to desegregate its lunch counters.
+Current African American students at North Carolina Agricultural and Technical State University say the Greensboro sit-ins taught them that they can also make change in the world through stability and uniformity.

 TentCityPage65.jpg